bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 <br />

 Thanks to [James Zaki](https://github.com/jzaki) and [Solidified](https://solidified.io/) for the 3 minor issues they picked up at the Web3 Summit.

+And thanks to [Rob Hitchens](https://github.com/rob-Hitchens) for the [suggestions](https://github.com/bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/pull/1).

 Enjoy!